jenny-15/PHYS-S-12-Assignments/_posts/2019-08-05-Final Project.md

 <body>

 <h2>Tabs</h2>
 <p> These tabs work best in safari.
+If you are in chrome and the tab contents are not showing up, please click on the links.
 Click on the buttons inside the tabbed menu:</p>

 <div class="tab">